[Introduction] I tried building a Linux kernel

 https://www.kernel.org/

-# Download tar file [root@localhost]# cd /tmp [root@localhost tmp]# curl -O https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.15.58. tar.xz
+# Download the tar file [root@localhost]# cd /tmp [root@localhost tmp]# curl -O https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.15.58.tar.xz

-# Unzip [root@localhost tmp]# tar xvf linux-5.15.58.tar.xz
+# Extract [root@localhost tmp]# tar xvf linux-5.15.58.tar.xz

-The unzipped directory is filled with many related files.
+The extracted directory contains many related files.

 https://linuxjf.osdn.jp/JFdocs/The-Linux-Kernel-15.html